Wondering which Ag tire size options will work on your equipment? Use the Rolling Circumference Index (RCI) Chart!

 As shown above, in Group 46 (73″ overall diameter):

-RCI Charts
+RCI Chart

 *Please note manufacturer RCI Charts only contain tires sizes produced by that specific manufacturer.
 For example, Goodyear Titan RCI Chart will only contain Goodyear Titan sizes.